-Apply a light coating of oil on the I.D. of the bellows.
+Apply a light coating of oil on the I.D. of the bellows and the rotor shaft.
 Apply a single drop of light lubricating oil to the precision-finished seal face.
 Position the rotating seal portion on the shaft with the seal face down.
 Apply firm, steady pressure on the bellows retainer until it slides down the shaft and the seal faces contact.